Skrepach: Creation, principles, composition

 Until the end of 2023, several sabotage actions were carried out, including at military factories.
 Since 2024, the movement has spread to different regions, up to the Far East.

 In the initial period of its activity, the movement used its own financial resources.
 Then the partisans received stable financial support from sponsors – "representatives of the Russian middle class".

 Ideologically, the RPD "Skrepach" adheres to general democratic principles.
 The priority is the overthrow of the Putin regime, the creation of a free and fair society.
-"Skrepach" pays great attention to agitation, propaganda of resistance, training and education of personnel.
+"Skrepach" focuses on agitation, propaganda of resistance, training and education of personnel.

 The total number of the movement has not been announced.
 Initially, Skrepach was created by a group of like-minded people.
 They were joined by specialists in various fields - cybersecurity, explosives, work with UAVs.
-The age composition is also different: there are former participants in the war, there are parents seeking revenge for their sons who died at the front.
+The age composition is also different: there are former participants in the war, parents seeking revenge for their children who died in combat.